BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Yala National Park for leopard sightings?
+When is the absolute best time to visit Yala for leopard sightings, and what should I know about the park's seasons?

-Are there any specific safari rules or etiquette I should be aware of in Yala?
+Are there any specific safari etiquette rules I should be aware of in Yala?

 What is the cheapest month to visit Yala National Park, Sri Lanka?